reportportal/kubernetes/reportportal/v5/README.md

 # K8s
-Kubernetes/Helm configs for installation ReportPortal
+Kubernetes/Helm configs for installation of ReportPortal v5

 -----------
 ### Table of Contents